sandeepjella/pyMARS/README.md

 #Updates: April l6 2024
- - Removed CTI dependencies so that this version of PyMARS (DRGEP only) works with Cantera 3 YAML Chemistry Model files.
+ - Removed CTI dependencies so that this version of PyMARS (DRGEP+SA only) works with Cantera 3 YAML Chemistry Model files.
  - Added access to Cantera's adaptive pre-conditioner for constant pressure reactors.
  - To do: Revise the rest of the code to ensure full functionality.